 Since there are nationality/residence eligibility criteria associated with the studentship, we will ask for your nationality and residence status.
 Please see the eligibility criteria for more information about residence eligibility.

 The contact details for two academic referees

 Referees will be approached at the application stage.
-The deadline for receipt of references is 1 December 2016.
-You should ensure that at least one reference is submitted by the deadline in support of your application.
+The deadline for receipt of references is 18 January 2018.
 If you have substantial research experience within an employment setting then one of your referees can be an employer who can attest to your research skills, but the other referee must be academic.

 Education history with grades, or predicted grades for studies which are still in progress